Trustable Compliance Report#

 TT-EXPECTATIONS

-Documentation is provided, specifying what JSON-Library is expected to do, and what it must not do, and how this is verified.
+Documentation is provided, specifying what nlohmann/json library is expected to do, and what it must not do, and how this is verified.

 0.00